ptran32/beautiful-jekyll/_posts/2020-08-20-SEO-101-increase-your-visibility-on-google.md

 Today we'll talk about how you can increase your website visibility on Google using very simple SEO techniques.

-SEO means *Search Engine Optimization* is a method to optimize a website have the best rank position when searching keywords on the web.
+SEO means *Search Engine Optimization* and is a method to optimize website and get the best rank position when searching keywords on the web.

 I'm not an expert in this topic, I do know the very basic concept and I'll explain how did I increase my blog visibility with Google.